 27. How does Fluid Attacks determine the salary factor for a new employee?

-For a new employee who has never previously worked for Fluid Attacks, historic performance and long-term alignment is defined by the new employee's selection process.
+For a new employee, who has never worked for Fluid Attacks, historic performance and long-term alignment is defined by the new employee's selection process.
 This is why the selection process is strict and rigorous.
 However, there can be two possible failures within this system.
-One is an underestimation of the new employee's skills, abilities, and knowledge in which case we would perform an extemporaneous salary review.
-The other is an overestimation of skills, abilities, and knowledge which would result only in an inflation adjustment in a yearly salary review.
+One is an underestimation of the new employee's skills, abilities and knowledge, in which case we would perform an extemporaneous salary review.
+The other is an overestimation of skills, abilities and knowledge, which would result only in an inflation adjustment in a yearly salary review.

 28. What would be my estimated salary after one year?